lewisdean731/rt-prime-number/README.md

 # rt-prime-number

 This repository contains a jupyter notebook showing progressive examples for generating prime numbers up to 100.
-Each method is timed using `%%time`.
+Each method is timed using `timeit`.

 ## Installation